-It turned out that MrTrinsic is a great Amiga enthusiast and he’d asked me to work on his Amiga 1000 … but no on a standard A1000 but with an Amiga 1000 Phoenix motherboard!
+It turned out that MrTrinsic is a great Amiga enthusiast and he’d asked me to work on his Amiga 1000 … but not on a standard A1000 but with an Amiga 1000 Phoenix motherboard!

 Amiga 1000 Phoenix Enhanced mobo is an extremely rare motherboard replacement for Amiga 1000.
 Some people think there were no more than 200 units manufactured, others say it was no more than 2000.
-I’ve no idea either but still, it is very rare so a magic smoke is not an option lol.
+I’ve no idea either but still, it is very rare so magic smoke is not an option lol.

 This motherboard is an awesome hack in itself and that is why MrTrinsic refers to it as DIVA 😀